Best Herpes Treatments – But No Herpes Cure

 Dosage Guidelines for Antiviral Drugs

-Bogus Herpes Treatment & Cures – Herpes Scams
+Bogus Herpes Treatments & Cures – Herpes Scams

 Unfortunately, many companies will try to take advantage of people who are desperate to find anything that might reduce or eliminate herpes symptoms.
 Since most people’s symptoms will go away within a few days without any treatment, patients may erroneously assume that it’s because of one of these bogus herpes products.
 Also, their websites put these products on lists of “good” herpes treatments which include the *real* ones like Acyclovir and Valtrex, alongside their bogus treatments.
 By putting their “bad” information alongside of ”good” information, they are being very deceptive.
 Don’t be fooled by these anyone promoting a bogus herpes scam.